County Manager's Office

 Send an Email

-Michael A. Bryant is the assistant county manager for financial services and internal support.
+Michael A. Bryant is the Deputy County manager for financial services and internal support.
 In this role, Michael provides executive oversight of the Financial Services Department, the Office of the Tax Collector, the County Assessor’s Office, Information Technology and Human Resources.
 Also, he leads the County’s enterprise risk management strategy and is accountable for financial planning and compliance throughout the organization.

 Michael's Work Plan

 Leslie Johnson is Deputy County manager for Sustainable Communities.
 In this role Leslie provides executive oversight of the Land Use and Environmental Services Agency, which includes Code Enforcement, Air Quality, Solid Waste and Recycling, Water and Land Resources, and Environmental Health.
 She also provides executive oversight to Park and Recreation, Economic Development Services, and the County’s strategic planning and evaluation initiatives.
 Leslie collaborates with County agencies and community business partners in developing and executing strategies associated with workforce development and literacy.
 She is liaison to the Charlotte Mecklenburg Library, Historic Landmark Commission, and Centralina Council of Governments.
 As a member of the Executive Team, she shares responsibility for overall County executive administration.

 Leslie joined Mecklenburg County in 2001 as director of planning and evaluation.
-She was promoted to associate general manager in 2011 and assistant county manager in 2014.
+She was promoted to associate general manager in 2011 and Deputy County manager in 2014.

 Leslie holds a doctor of philosophy degree with a concentration in housing policy and research from Virginia Tech.
 She also earned a master's degree in urban and regional planning with a multi-focus on planning/management methods and community development and physical planning, and a bachelor of architecture degree from Virginia Tech.